joao-osilva/gensphere-sdk-demo/gensphere-python-sdk/gensphere_python_sdk/GenFlow/README.md

 ## Features

-- **YAML-defined Workflows**: Create complex execution graphs using simple YAML files.
+- **Define workflows with simple YAML files**: Create complex execution graphs using simple YAML files.
-- **Modular Design**: Easily extend functionalities by adding custom functions and sub-flows.
+- **Nest agentic systems easily**: You can reference other YML files as nodes in your workflow, and integrate agentic systems easily.
-- **LLM Integration**: Seamlessly integrate with OpenAI's GPT models for advanced language tasks.
+- **Push and pull agentic systems to our community hub**: Collaborate with others by using agents from *GenSphere*, our repository of agentic systems.
+You can also publish your agents to the platform and score them against pre-defined benchmarks.
-- **API Integrations**: Utilize APIs like Tavily and Spider for web search and data scraping.
+- **Visualize workflows and gain low-level control**: explore agentic systems visually with graph and depedency visualization.
+You can quickly see which functions are attached to which nodes and have complete control over your workflows.
-- **Interoperable**: Compatible with other agent frameworks like AutoGen and Crews by exposing code as functions.
+- **Integrate agents built with other platforms**: Compatible with other agent frameworks like AutoGen and Crews by exposing code as functions.

 ---